sergdevguy/bootstrapGulp/readme.md

 # Starting-template

 Template for starting development.
 Project do: open browser and start watch to changes in __assets/src__ folder.
-On changes reload browser and rebuild project into __build/__ folder.
+On changes rebuild project into __build/__ folder and reload browser.
 Rebuild is:
 1) __Styles.__ Minimaize and concatenate scss and css + removing comments.
 2) __JS.__ Minimize and concatenate all js.
 3) __Imgs.__ Compress jpg and png images.